marpor/codingpirates/godot/quick_start_3d_platformer/portals.md

 * In the inspector, you now have a new property `Load Scene`

-* Press the Folder icon to pick another level (or just pick the same scene if you haven't created another level yet)
+* Press the Folder icon and pick the scene for the level you want to go to

 ![Load Scene Property](res/portals/load_scene_property.png)

+> Now, it's probably a good time to [make more levels](more_levels.md) so this can become a _proper_ game.

 * Test your game!

 _If you get issues immediately when you start the game, check that you don't have platforms or other objects interfering with your flag's collision cylinder._

-Now, it's probably a good time to [make more levels](more_levels.md) so this can become a _proper_ game.
+_Another way to avoid this problem is to set different Collsion Masks_

+If you want to have the player fall down on loading of the target scene:

+* Optional: Move *both* the Player and View nodes up in the target scene.
+Use [multi-select](multi_select.md) to move both at once.